Types of Degrees Agriculture Majors Are Getting

 |Hispanic or Latino||189|

-Students from other countries are interested in Agriculture & Agriculture Operations, too.
+Agriculture & Agriculture Operations appeals to people across the globe.
 About 21.7% of those with this major are international students.

 How Much Do Agriculture Majors Make?

 Data from the U.S. Department of Education shows that agriculture and agriculture operations students who graduated in 2015-2017 with a master’s degree made a median starting salary of $53,400 per year.
 During this timeframe, most salaries fell between $44,300 (25th percentile) and $65,100 (75th percentile).